 It makes some bloggers cringe.
 I get it.

-It’s a fine font, nothing wrong with it at all, it just doesn’t have personality.
+They are a fine fonts, nothing wrong with them at all, they just don’t usually reflect the personality you’re looking to express.
 And if you’ve undergone professional branding, your designer has probably picked out some pretty personality-filled fonts specifically for your blog.

 But don’t get flustered, there are alternatives.
-You don’t have to get stuck with Arial/Helvetica.
 There are surprisingly attractive options built right into computers.

 Web safe sans-serif fonts